Surge-ee/SurgerEE/README.md

 Please see the [wiki](https://github.com/dsurgeons/SurgerEE/wiki) for in depth documentation.

+## Tests

+This addon comes with a test suite that can be run by installing the [testee](http://devot-ee.com/add-ons/testee) addon and running from it's module page.

 ## Contributors

 The following community members have made contributions to this project: